Amasai Nutrition and Benefits of This Probiotic Beverage - Dr. Axe

 • Once amasai undergoes fermentation, it can be used to create the next batch of amasai.
 Bacteria are passed from one fermented food to another as they continue to repopulate by “eating” certain substances found in dairy.

 • Another factor to consider is the treatment of the container used to ferment the beverage.
-For instance, some people don’t clean their amasai container in any way between making batches, others simply wipe it out, and still others use hot water to rinse it out thoroughly.
+For instance, some people don’t clean their amasai containers in any way between making batches, others simply wipe it out and still others use hot water to rinse it out thoroughly.
 Each method will impact what strain of amasai you end up with, the flavor and the nutrition profile.
 In addition, some communities smoke the inside of the gourd while others wash it out with wood ash.
 There are many ways this process is treated, each resulting in a slightly different strain of amasai.

 More Nutrition